fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 ### The improvements for Robust Tokenisation

-The last modification that we did to improve the flow of payment is to removing the need of paying Ether to make a token transfer.
+The last modification that we did to improve the flow of payment is to removing the need of paying Ether to make a Token transfer.
 Although the concept of **Account Abstraction** is set to release in the near future, however in the concept of Account Abstraction, the service provider is the one who carries the burden of paying Ether, and this action will bring hard-cost to the business, making it hard to scale.

-A **volunteer**, also known as a **Relayer** must be able to voluntarily pick a normal, non-error token transfer request and relay it to the Ethereum blockchain, then via smart contract to confirm and check what object was specified and what modification was made by the relayer, just to make sure the origin of the token transfer won't be able to attack the relayer and the relayer won't be able to attack the origin of the token transfer.
+A **volunteer**, also known as a **Relayer** must be able to voluntarily pick a normal, non-error Token transfer request and relay it to the Ethereum blockchain, then via smart contract to confirm and check what object was specified and what modification was made by the relayer, just to make sure the origin of the Token transfer won't be able to attack the relayer and the relayer won't be able to attack the origin of the Token transfer.

 The list below shows the potential attack and the solution for the attacks:

-1. Relayer repeatedly sends token transfer request or broadcast a wrong token transfer to the token smart contract.
+1. Relayer repeatedly sends Token transfer request or broadcast a wrong Token transfer to the Token smart contract.
    > This can be solved by adding in `nonce` or manually increase the `nonce` (`increaseNonce()`.
-Even when the token transfer request has failed, `nonce` will increase regardless.
+Even when the Token transfer request has failed, `nonce` will increase regardless.
-2. Relayer took the token transfer request and send it to another Token smart contract with the same `nonce`
+2. Relayer took the Token transfer request and send it to another Token smart contract with the same `nonce`
-   > Can be solved by adding data of `tokenAddress` into signature
+   > Can be solved by adding data of `TokenAddress` into signature
-3. The origin of the token transfer wasting Relayer's Ethereum Gas fee.
+3. The origin of the Token transfer wasting Relayer's Ethereum Gas fee.
-   > This can be solved by adding the data for `gasAmount` into the signature, in a scenario where the origin of the token transfer provides a very small incentive to the relayer, the relayer will be able to see it from the start, hence will be able to drop the request.
+   > This can be solved by adding the data for `gasAmount` into the signature, in a scenario where the origin of the Token transfer provides a very small incentive to the relayer, the relayer will be able to see it from the start, hence will be able to drop the request.
-   > And also, to make sure this type of attack will inevitably fail, and to ensure relayer to get the `fee` for the transfer, thus even in a scenario of a failed token transfer request, it'd be sent regradless.
-Meaning that the origin of the token transfer should check the condition before making the token transfer, by doing so, it'd also prevent relayer to waste resources conversely.
+   > And also, to make sure this type of attack will inevitably fail, and to ensure relayer to get the `fee` for the transfer, thus even in a scenario of a failed Token transfer request, it'd be sent regradless.
+Meaning that the origin of the Token transfer should check the condition before making the Token transfer, by doing so, it'd also prevent relayer to waste resources conversely.
 Similar to what Ethereum is doing.
-4. Relayer collected token `fee` yet assigned insufficient Ethereum gas fee, leaving the operations to be half done.
+4. Relayer collected Token `fee` yet assigned insufficient Ethereum gas fee, leaving the operations to be half done.
-   > Add data of `gasAmount` to the signature, because the origin of the token transfer has defined this number, hence this is solvable, even if the number is wrong, we can still fix this issue similar to **scenario 1.**.
+   > Add data of `gasAmount` to the signature, because the origin of the Token transfer has defined this number, hence this is solvable, even if the number is wrong, we can still fix this issue similar to **scenario 1.**.
 In a worst case scenario, the transaction will fail due to insufficient gas fee, which itself is solvable.

-We have considered all possible scenarios of attacks during our implementation and practices to ensure that we have a robust token relay model up and running.
+We have considered all possible scenarios of attacks during our implementation and practices to ensure that we have a robust Token relay model up and running.
-In other words, relayers will compete each other, thus providing a higher Ether gas price, making the token transfer request to be confirmed faster, that is also we have emphasises on the design and improvement of `fee` and `gasAmount` because only via a fair mechanism we can attract relayers to relay token transfers and allow them to earn tokens and enable token holders to enjoy a faster token verification, making it a win-win situation.
+In other words, relayers will compete each other, thus providing a higher Ether gas price, making the Token transfer request to be confirmed faster, that is also we have emphasises on the design and improvement of `fee` and `gasAmount` because only via a fair mechanism we can attract relayers to relay Token transfers and allow them to earn Tokens and enable Token holders to enjoy a faster Token verification, making it a win-win situation.

 ### Conclusion